 The popup also provides what impairments resulted in placing this reach on the 4A, 5A or 5B category lists in the 2014 Integrated Report.
 On Page Ditch, high E. coli counts placed this on the 303d List for impaired Recreation use.
 And the review of parameters that points toward impaired biotic communities placed this on the list for impaired Aquatic Life Use.
 However, since a TMDL for E. coli had been approved for this reach, the Category has been changed to 4A.
 The TMDL document is listed at the bottom on the popup as well as the Watershed Management Plan for this watershed (The side scroll bar provides this additional information.)

-To review the information about a specific water body, place the cursor on it and a window pops up with the Assessment Unit Name, the Reach Code, and what has been found in the water.
-This may include 1 or more impairments or if there are none a message stating that there are no known impairments will be displayed.
-If an impairment is listed, it is hyperlinked to a list of descriptions.
-If there was a TMDL Report written for the impairment, a hyperlink of the word “Report” will be listed beside the impairment.
-This hyperlink opens a new window to the web page where the report summary will be found along with the links to the complete report.
+Each water body may include 1 or more impairments or, if there are none, a message stating that there are none will be displayed.
 Below the impairments listings are the categories numbered and further explained.
+If an impairment category is listed, it is hyperlinked to a list of impairment descriptions.
+If there was a TMDL Report written for the impairment, a hyperlink of the document name will be listed beside the impairment.
+This hyperlink opens a new window to the browser where the report summary will be found along with the links to the complete report.
+Also provided are hyperlinks to completed watershed management plans.
+The link takes you to a new window again with the summary page along with the links to the completed plan.